Step 2. Generate topology file of protein

 Note that

-the python script will generate the topology file for a whole protein (backbone
+the python script generates a topology file for the entire protein (backbone

-segments) in the input PDB files.
-So the input PDB file should contain only a single
+segment) contained in the input PDB files.
+Thus, the input PDB file should contain only a single protein molecule

-In that case, the script should be separately applied to each different protein molecule
+the system, the script must be applied to each protein molecule separately

-If you have multiple protein molecules in the input PDB, the script will
+If you have multiple protein molecules in the input PDB file, the script

-generate a topology file with an elastic network all over the protein molecules
+will generate a topology file with an elastic network all over the protein

-including the intermolecular elastic networks.
-(You may do this on the
+molecules including the intermolecular elastic networks.
+(You may do this